meteor-vue/vue-meteor/packages/vuex/README.md

           sortDate: state.sortDate
         }
       },
-      // Update the meteor data
+      // Update the resource data
-      // Data is relative to the module update(data, {sortDate}) {
+      // Data is relative to the module
+      // This hook will be autorun by Tracker
+      // if you set `tracker` option to `true` update(data, {sortDate}) {
+        // You may use meteor reactive data here
         // Meteor data query
-        // Use meteor reactive data here
         let threads = Threads.find({}, {
           sort: {date: sortDate}
         }).fetch();
         console.log("updated threads", threads.length);

+        // Using the context variable
+        updateCount ++;
+        console.log("update count", updateCount);

         // Update the module meteor data
         data.threads = threads;